DocNow/twarc/README.md

 ## Utils

-In the utils directory there are some simple command line utilities for working with the JSON dumps like printing out the archived tweets as text or html, extracting the usernames, referenced URLs, and the like.
-If you create a script that is handy please send me a pull request :-)
+In the utils directory there are some simple command line utilities for working with the line-oriented JSON, like printing out the archived tweets as text or html, extracting the usernames, referenced URLs, etc.  If you create a script that is handy please send a pull request.

 For example lets say you want to create a wall of tweets that mention 'nasa':